-Baking soda—aka sodium bicarbonate, if you want to get scientific—is just one of those things that everyone should have because you can do so much with it.
-Seriously – in concentrated pastes, it’s a powerful (and natural) deep cleaner or a few cups added to a warm, comforting bath are amazing as a relaxing, health-boosting soak.
+Baking soda—aka sodium bicarbonate, if you want to get scientific—is just one of those things that everyone should have because it is incredibly useful.
+In a concentrated paste, it’s a natural and powerful deep cleaner for your home [source].
+Adding a few cups to a warm bath is a comforting and relaxing, health-boosting soak.
 Although it may not have the glitz and glamor (or the price tag) of many other ingredients in the marketplace, baking soda might just top the charts for the most versatile beauty ingredient.

-Don’t get baking soda mixed up with baking powder – while they’re similar, baking powder isn’t gonna give you the results that you’re looking for.
-Baking powders usually have weak acids in them, but we need our baking soda to be 100% basic (on the pH scale, obvi) made from sodium bicarbonate.
+Don’t get baking soda mixed up with baking powder.
+While they are similar, baking powder isn’t going to give you the results that you’re looking for.
+Baking powders usually have weak acids in them, but we need our baking soda to be 100% basic (on the pH scale, obvi), coming from sodium bicarbonate.

-The reason baking soda works so well is because it’s alkaline, and when combined with water, makes the water slightly more alkaline too.
-As soon as you add baking soda to water, you can feel the difference—the water feels a little more silky, without feeling outright slippery on your skin.
-Adding baking soda to your bath can reduce irritation and itching, and also provide detoxifying benefits.
+The reason baking soda works so well is because it’s alkaline and, when combined with water, makes the water slightly more alkaline too.
+As soon as you add baking soda to water, you can feel the difference—the water seems a little more silky, without feeling outright slippery on your skin.
+Adding baking soda to your bath can reduce skin irritation and itching, and also provide detoxifying benefits.

-If you’re not hopping in the tub to sort out your skin (details on this further below) you’ll want to use a dry brush all over your body before getting in.
-Dry brushing helps get rid of any dead skin cells so you can get the most detoxifying and purifying benefits out of your bath.
+If you’re not hopping into the tub to sort out your skin issues (further details on this below), you’ll want to use a dry brush all over your body before getting in.
+Dry brushing helps get rid of any dead skin cells, so you can get the most detoxifying and purifying benefits out of your bath.
 Make sure to always brush in the direction of your heart to boost circulation, too.

 Want to know exactly what baking soda can do for you when added to a warm bath?
 Here are my top 8 reasons why you should be doing a baking soda soak on the regular.

 8 Reasons to Add Baking Soda to Your Next Bath